choria-legacy/mcorpc-agent-provider/README.md

    * `rpcutil` - General RPC utilities like extracting facts and statistics, compatible with MCollective as far as possible
    * `discovery` - Agent used to assist broadcast based discovery
  * A wrapper around the historical Ruby MCollective agent system that can run a MCollective agent in a sandbox without requiring the deprecated `mcollectived` daemon
+ * A fully compatible Go implementation of the [action policy framework](https://github.com/choria-plugins/action-policy).
+In a future Choria release, this will become the default action policy implementation.

 ### Client Features: